vgl-challenge/backend/README.md

 Everytime a product is created, updated or deleted, different process have to be executed.
 For example if a product is updated, all tables using this product have to be updated.
 Because these processes can take a long time and should not block the work of the editors, they must not be connected directly to the editors workflows but run independently.

-You must develop a software, which can handle this scenario.
+You're asked to develop a software, which can handle this scenario in a simplified manner.

 ## Requirements:
 - A product consist of an id, a name and a price